juanantonio284/notes_on_writing/miscellaneous/writing_terminology.md

 ### Grammar

-* Grammar means the rules which structure our language.
-The sentence "She dresses beautifully" is grammatical.
+The sentence "`She dresses beautifully`" is grammatical.
 These variations are not: `Her dresses beautifully.`, `Dresses beautifully she.`

-Grammatical rules are *not* the pronouncements of teachers, editors, or other authorities.
+Grammar means the rules which structure our language, but grammatical rules are *not* the pronouncements of teachers, editors, or other authorities.
 They are simply the way people speak and write, and if enough people begin to speak and write differently, the rules change.

 ### Usage